- 15.The Ruins (Negros Occidental)

 It also has a long history that dates back to when the Malay people came to settle on the islands.
 It is in the Visayas where the explorer Ferdinand Magellan landed after crossing the Pacific Ocean from Spain.
 In consequence, Visayas has many cultural and historic sites, a number of them are colonial structures.

 You can easily reach the Visayas as key destinations like Boracay and Bacolod have domestic airports.
 But the main transport hub in this region is Cebu airport, which operates both domestic and international flights.
 From Cebu, you can easily hop on a ferry and visit neighboring islands like Bohol and Dumaguete.
+Read our articles on the best cars to rent for a road trip in the Philippines and the requirements to rent a car in the Philippines for your Visayas vacation.

 Although it is not a tomb, this massive building was built as a reminder that love never dies.
 Don Mariano Ledesma Lacson commissioned the construction of the original mansion in the 1900s.
 He did it to honor his late wife, Maria Braga Lacson, who died during labor.